-A geographical number is just a normal, local number – one that shares the same prefix as your neighbor, your local store, and the person that serves you in that store.
+A geographical number is just a normal, local phone number – one that shares the same prefix as your neighbor, your local store, and the person that serves you in that store.

 Geographic numbers are recognizable to callers in a specific town or city and are therefore trusted too.
 They aren’t, however, limited to just these callers, they can be reached from anywhere in the world.

-What to love about local numbers
+What to love about a local number

-Geographical numbers make it free and easy for local callers to get in touch with your company, consequently inspiring more trust and confidence.
+A geographical or local number makes it free and easy for local callers to get in touch with your company, consequently inspiring more trust and confidence.

 While you must also have great customer service, pre-existing expectations of certain number types are sure to influence whether or not the customer calls and does business with you in the first place.
 This is purely psychological.